GoPlausible/zapier-algorand/README.md

 - `algodGetHealthCheck`: Check node health
 - `algodGetReady`: Check if node is ready

-### Future Enhancements

-#### Potential Triggers
-We could implement true triggers that listen for new events:
-- New Block Created
-- New Transaction in Pool
-- New Asset Created
-- New Application Created
-- Account Balance Changes

-#### Potential Creates
-We could implement create actions to:
-- Create Transactions
-- Create Assets
-- Create Applications
-- Opt-in to Assets/Applications
-- Add Application Boxes

 ## Usage

 Each search operation accepts specific parameters as defined in the Algorand API specification and returns structured data that can be used in subsequent steps of your Zap.